-Holders of common stock have voting rights at shareholders' meetings and the right to receive dividends if they are declared.
+Buying shares of stock represent ownership in the company and the opportunity to participate in dividends if they are declared.
 Holders of preferred stock don't have voting rights but do receive preference in terms of the payment of any dividends over common shareholders.
 They also have a higher claim on company assets than holders of common stock.